offthewallace/DP_CNN/README.md

 ## 2.Final Project Outline

   In the sample codes file it has 8 files.
+The source code files can be found in here   https://github.com/tensorflow/models/tree/master/research/differential_privacy/multiple_teachers

   Aggregation.py